sUNC-Utilities/docs.sunc.su/docs/About/contributing.md

 This guide outlines the official standards for contributing to the sUNC documentation, including how libraries and functions should be structured and written.

-Consistency makes our documentation readable, searchable, and enjoyable to explore.
+Consistency makes the documentation readable, searchable, and enjoyable to explore.

 ---